dev-protocol/docs.devprotocol.xyz/docs/stakes-social/how-to-stake.md

 ---
-title: How to stake DEV on Stakes.social
+title: How to stake your DEV on Stakes.social
 sidebar_position: 2
 ---

+### What’s Stakes.social?

+Stakes.social is a platform where you can register your OSS to Dev Protocol and stake registered OSS projects.
+Unlike other donation services, Dev Protocol is designed for the benefit of both supporters as well as developers by staking.
+Thanks to this system, developers find it easy to ask people for aid, which results in continuous support.

 ### What is Staking in the Dev Protocol context